MedAI-Vision/CMR-AI/readme.md

 `CUDA_VISIBLE_DEVICES=0,1,2,3 bash .../VST/tools/dist_train.sh config.py 4`

+When training fusion model, first process all the single modality models with code `convert_model.ipynb`, which removes the MLP layer of VST, then set the fusion mode to True in config file, also add the single modality model paths(after removed MLPs).
+Finally, run the same command to train the fusion model.

 ### Testing
 To test a VST model for single or fusion modality CMR dataset, run: